OleShangti/weekproject/README.md

 - It is intresting course and it add more knowldge and able to learn new things.

+- I am also a trained fire marshal and first aider.

 # Devops-Week1

 # weekproject